SugarHouse Casino Review

 The latest on SugarHouse online gambling

 With those permits taken care of, SugarHouse launched on Dec.
-13 concurrently with its sister casino Rivers in Pittsburgh.
-The first two days betting is opened, but supervised by PGCB.
-No major hiccups, then it is smooth sailing for the sportsbook starting Dec.
+13, 2018 concurrently with its sister casino Rivers in Pittsburgh.
+The first two days betting was open, but supervised by PGCB.
+No major hiccups arose, so the sportsbook fully lanched on Dec.
 15.

 Here is a look at the casino’s progress on all gambling expansion: